Sasaki structures on general contact manifolds: Sasakian products

 which is also homogeneous with respect to the diagonal $\Rt$-action.
 Hence, the product $M_1\ti^!
-M_2$ carries a canonical contact structure $C=C_1\tip C_2$, so we obtained a \emph{contact product} $(M_1\tip M_2,C_1\tip C_2)$ of contact manifolds $(M_i,C_i)$, $i=1,2$. \begin{remark} In Section \ref{Sec2}, we made clear that there is a canonical correspondence between line bundles and $\Rt$-principal bundles, which defines an equivalence of the corresponding categories (see Remark \ref{prodlb}).
+M_2$ carries a canonical contact structure $C=C_1\tip C_2$, and we obtain a canonical \emph{contact product} $(M_1\tip M_2,C_1\tip C_2)$ of contact manifolds $(M_i,C_i)$, $i=1,2$. \begin{remark} In Section \ref{Sec2}, we made clear that there is a canonical correspondence between line bundles and $\Rt$-principal bundles, which defines an equivalence of the corresponding categories (see Remark \ref{prodlb}).
 Let $L_i\raa M_i$ be a line bundle corresponding to the $\Rt$-bundle $P_i$, $i=1,2$.
 As the product $P_1\ti^!
 P_2$ is again an $\Rt$-principal bundle, there exists the corresponding line bundle $L_1\ti^!
 L_2$, understood as the product in the category of line bundles.
-In \cite{Schnitzer:2023,Zapata-Carratala:2020}, the authors discuss this product and its properties in detail. \end{remark}
+In \cite{Schnitzer:2023,Zapata-Carratala:2020}, the authors discuss this product and its properties in detail. \end{remark} \begin{example} Take two cooriented contact manifolds $(M_i,\zh_i)$ and their symplectic covers $(P_i,\zw_i)$, $i=1,2$, where $P_i=M_i\ti\R_+$ with the fiber coordinate $s_i$ and \be \zw_i(x_i,s_i)=\xd s_i\we\zh_i(x_i)+s_i\cdot\xd\zh_i(x_i).\ee On the product $P_1\ti P_2$, introduce new coordinates

-\begin{example} The simplest situation is given by cooriented contact structures, so let us consider manifolds $M_i$ equipped with contact forms $\zh_i$, $i=1,2$.
-As symplectic covers, we can take $P_i=M_i\ti\R_+$ with homogeneous symplectic forms